xinwenfu/VChat_TRUN/README.md

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.

 ### Exploitations
 Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
-Since we simply overflowed the stack with what is effectively garbage address values (A series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server.
+Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server.
 Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.

 1. We first need to generate some shell code to inject into the process.
 We will use the [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html) tool to both generate shellcode and encode it to ensure it is transmitted properly.
 We **must** encode the resulting shellcode so it does not contain any null bytes `0x0`, carriage returns `\r` or newlines `\n`, as their presence would prevent the shellcode from properly executing by breaking the transmission, reception or execution of the shellcode. **Note**: you may need to type the command since copy and paste may not work.